Use the powerful search feature to find more episodes that you want to listen to!

 " I'm not sure I would have figured it out if it hadn't been for Jenny Shih.

 So it's all about, um, it's very important to have a sense of community.

 check in with people weekly.

 Uh, maybe bi weekly and see what's going on.

 This is where I'm stuck.

-So have somebody who gets that because the online world is its own space.
+And it's nice to have somebody who gets that because the online world is its own space.

-But how do I do that?
-And I reply to all say, Well, that's the easiest thing in the world.
+But how do I do that? " And I replied to her and said.

 Just don't overthink it.

 Just be yourself and then just share the truth.